RhiH/studio_gallery/README.md

    - In Region, select the closest Data center relevant to your location and click 'Review'.
    - On the next screen, click 'Create Database'.
    - On the Instances screen, select the name of the Postgres Database you have just created.
    - In 'Details', copy (ctrl + c) the URL to your clipboard.
-Keep this to hand as this is required for Heroku.
+Keep this as this is required for Heroku.

 #### Heroku